snok/django-guid/README.rst

     pip install django-guid

 In your project's ``settings.py`` add these settings:

+(If these settings are confusing, please have a look in the demo project `settings.py <https://github.com/JonasKs/django-guid/blob/master/demoproj/settings.py>`_ file for a complete setup.)

 Add the middleware to the middleware (To ensure the GUID to be injected in all logs, put it on top)